ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure and training accessible to all UCR researchers and affiliates at low cost.
 This includes access to shared HPC resources and services.
-Currently, the HPCC is used by over 150 research groups with more than 800 users.
+Currently, the HPCC serves over 150 research gropus with more than 800 users.
+Its resources are also heavily used for instructing undergraduate and graduate classes in a wide range of computational, statistical, life science and engineering disciplines.

 {{% alert title="News" %}}
 This year the HPCC was awarded an MRI equipment grant (#2215705) by NSF for the acquisition of a Big Data HPC Cluster in the total amount of $942,829.
 For details see <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2215705&HistoricalAwards=false">here</a>.</li>